mantidproject/mantid/docs/source/release/v3.14.0/reflectometry.rst

 - Common naming of slit component name and size properties across algorithms.
 - :ref:`algm-SpecularReflectionPositionCorrect` is now compatible with the reflectometers at ILL.
 - :ref:`algm-CreateTransmissionWorkspace` and :ref:`algm-CreateTransmissionWorkspaceAuto` now use NormalizeByIntegratedMontitors instead of using MonitorIntegrationWavelengthMin and MonitorIntegrationWavelengthMax being defined, to determine how to normalize.
 - :ref:`algm-ReflectometryILLPreprocess` does not accept and will not output an `DirectBeamPosition` and `OutputBeamPositionWorkspace`, respectively.
 However, new input properties are present to refine the peak fitting.
+The peak position and two theta scattering anlge are now present in the SampleLog information as documented.
-In general, D17 and Figaro instrument definition files are modified to let the Spectrum numbers begin with index 0 instead of 1.
-The peak position are now present in the SampleLog information as documented.
+- ILL's D17 and Figaro instrument definition files are modified to let the detector Id's begin with index 0 instead of 1.
 - :ref:`algm-LoadILLReflectometry` lets spectrum numbers start with 0 instead of 1.
-This applied to detector IDs as well.

 Bug fixes
 #########